 The Company is a limited liability, closed-ended investment company incorporated in Guernsey.
-The address of the registered office is given on page 59.
-The nature of the Group's operations and its principal activities are set out in the Chairman's Statement on pages 3 to 5.
+The address of the registered office is given below.
+The nature of the Group's operations and its principal activities are set out in the Chairman's Statement above.
 The financial statements were approved and authorised for issue on 18 June 2015 and signed by David Jeffreys and Serena Tremlett on behalf of the Board.

-2(a).
-Significant accounting policies
+2. (a) Significant accounting policies